aws-samples/aws-do-ray/README.md

 #### Dynamic Provisioning

+This is done in [`setup-dependencies.sh`](/Container-Root/ray/setup-dependencies.sh), but can also be done separately...

 If you would like to use dynamic provisioning, ensure you have your desired configuration in [`dynamic-storageclass.yaml`](/Container-Root/ray/deploy/fsx/dynamic-storageclass.yaml) as well as inputting your "subnetID" and your "securityGroupIds".

 * subnetId - The subnet ID that the FSx for Lustre filesystem should be created inside.
 Using the $SUBNET_ID environment variable, we are referencing the same private subnet that was used for EKS or EKS HyperPod cluster creation.